bluesky314/MLheuristics.github.io/_posts/2019-03-09-ComingSoon.md

     <center> Two Gaussians with difference variances</center>
 </div>

- Let $\theta_Aij^*$ be the paramater in the i'th layer and j'th neuron.
+ Let $\theta_{ij}^*$ be the paramater in the i'th layer and j'th neuron.
  Let's take two gaussians having the same mean.
 Each reprenting two different parameters.
 If a weight is very important, it will have low variance, i.e the network will not continually alter it or pull it rapidy back when it does.
 A weight with higher variance means that there are more multiple suitable values for the weight.
 Thus the variance can be used to measure the importance of the weight.
 Weights with high importance have low variance and vice versa.

 The Fisher information matrix $F$. <a href="https://en.wikipedia.org/wiki/Fisher_information">Fisher information</a> is "a way of measuring the amout of information that an observable random variable X carries about an unknown parameter $\theta$ upon which the probability of X depends."
-This is very close to the inverse variance of $\theta$ .
+This is very close to the inverse variance of $\theta_{ij}^*$ .
 The Fisher information matrix is much more feasible to calculate than numerical approximation, which makes it a useful tool.

 $
 \begin{align}